Uniforms of the Royal Danish Army: Life Guard

 The Royal Life Guards can trace its uniforms back to 1660, where they would wear Red coats.
-Today, the Life Guards has two full dress uniforms, an guard duty and royal version.
+Today, the Life Guards has two full dress uniforms, a guard duty and a royal version.
 These are mostly used by the Guard Company and are worn depending on the occasion.

 The uniform in general features a scarlet or blue tunic (royal and guard version respectively), blue trousers, a white cross belt, and a bearskin with the regiment's cap badge.

 The blue jacket was introduced originally in 1790, when uniforms from the disbanded Zealand Dragoon Regiment was given to the Life Guard, to serve as field uniform.
 However, they saw limited use, and was removed from service in 1793.
 In 1848, along with the general infantry, the dark blue double row tunic was introduced as a field uniform – resulting in the current blue guard jacket.

 The original headgear for the Guards was the Tricorne, which was introduced along with the uniform in 1660.
 In 1790, it was changed to the Mitre.
 In 1805, the bearskin with feathers was introduced.

 Like the Household Division of the British Army, the Royal Life Guards serve as an active protection force.
 As such they are issued modern assault rifles, rather than historic rifles like the Swedish Life Guards and U.S. Old Guard.
 The current M/95 was introduced for guard duty in 2003, replacing the older M/75, which in turn had replaced the M/50 in 1995.

 Additionally, the Life Guards are also equipped with an infantry sabre, which originates from the First Schleswig War, where it was a Prize of war taken from the Germans and originally a French infantry sabre.
 The Guard Company has continued the tradition of different coloured sword knots depending on the company.
 The 1st Guard Company therefore have red sword knots, while the 2nd have white, 3rd have blue, 4th have yellow and the Music Band have Crimson red.